zhenjiao/openlocTest/loc/zh-CN/articles/api-management/api-management-customize-portal.md

 ![Publisher portal][api-management-management-console]

 The developer portal is based on a Content Management System or CMS.
 The header that appears on every page is a special type of content known as a widget.
-To edit the contents of that widget click **Widgets** 从 **Developer Portal** menu on the left, and then select the **Header** widget from the list.
+To edit the contents of that widget click **Widgets** from the **Developer Portal** menu on the left, and then select the **Header** widget from the list.

 ![Widgets header][api-management-widgets-header]